Pole dancers in Manila seek respect for their art

 Against the background of women around the world turning to pole dancing as a form of exercise, the Manila-based group Polecats proved at a recent weekend show that performances are no longer only for strip clubs and sleazy bars -- or just for women, either.

-As the orchestra played classical-style arrangements of modern songs, dancers of both genders swung and climbed gracefully up 4 metre (12 foot) poles, combining flexibility, strength, and moves bordering on acrobatics, with sensuality.
+As the orchestra played classical-style arrangements of modern songs, dancers of both genders swung and climbed gracefully up 4 meter (12 foot) poles, combining flexibility, strength, and moves bordering on acrobatics, with sensuality.

 "You don't go to Cirque du Soleil to get turned on, although maybe you will, but I just want people to see that we're really good at what we do, and not just hot," said Christina Dy, the Polecats director.